WellthCare

-Maternity and newborn care represent one of the most emotionally significant-and financially complex-moments in a person’s life.
-In the traditional employer-sponsored health benefits ecosystem, plans must cover these services under the Affordable Care Act (ACA), which designates maternity and newborn care as an Essential Health Benefit (EHB).
-However, the actual experience of using these benefits varies widely depending on the type of plan, the network, cost-sharing structures, and whether the employer has integrated any value-added systems like WellthCare.
+Maternity and newborn care are some of the most emotionally significant—and financially complex—moments in a person's life.
+Under traditional employer-sponsored health plans, the Affordable Care Act (ACA) requires coverage for these services as an Essential Health Benefit.
+But the actual experience varies widely depending on plan type, network, cost-sharing, and whether the employer has added something like WellthCare.
+WellthCare, the first Health-to-Wealth Benefit System, works alongside existing coverage to reward verified prevention with spendable store dollars and automatic retirement contributions, while providing $0-copay care used first.

-Here’s an expert breakdown of how healthcare benefits handle maternity and newborn care, from enrollment through postpartum support, including where the system works, where it fails, and how a Health-to-Wealth approach can fundamentally improve outcomes for both the family and the employer.
+From enrollment through postpartum support, here's where the system works, where it fails, and how a Health-to-Wealth approach can improve outcomes for families and employers.

 The Mandates: What the ACA Requires

-The Affordable Care Act guarantees that all non-grandfathered individual and small-group health plans, as well as most employer-sponsored plans, cover maternity and newborn care.
-This includes:
+The ACA guarantees that all non-grandfathered individual and small-group health plans, plus most employer-sponsored plans, cover maternity and newborn care.
+That includes:

-• Prenatal care - routine check-ups, screenings, ultrasounds, and blood work
+• Prenatal care – routine check-ups, screenings, ultrasounds, blood work

 • Labor and delivery – hospital stays, physician and midwife services, anesthesia

-• Newborn care - immediate pediatric assessment, vaccinations, metabolic screening, and well-child visits
+• Newborn care – immediate pediatric assessment, vaccinations, metabolic screening, well-child visits

 • Postpartum care – follow-up visits, lactation consulting, mental health support

-• Breastfeeding support - lactation counseling and coverage for breast pumps
+• Breastfeeding support – lactation counseling, breast pumps

-These services must be covered with no annual or lifetime dollar limits.
-However, deductibles, copays, and coinsurance still apply unless the plan offers first-dollar coverage for preventive care (which typically includes prenatal services).
-This is where the first major gap emerges.
+These services have no annual or lifetime dollar limits.
+But deductibles, copays, and coinsurance still apply unless the plan offers first-dollar coverage for preventive care (which typically includes prenatal services).
+That's the first major gap.

 Where Traditional Benefits Fall Short

-Despite the ACA’s protections, many families face significant out-of-pocket costs and administrative friction during maternity and newborn care:
+Even with ACA protections, many families face high out-of-pocket costs and administrative friction during maternity and newborn care.

 1. High Deductibles and Surprise Bills

-In high-deductible health plans (HDHPs), a single complicated birth can cost thousands of dollars before the deductible is met.
-Surprise medical bills from out-of-network anesthesiologists, pediatricians, or hospitalists remain common-even at in-network facilities.
+With high-deductible health plans, a single complicated birth can cost thousands before the deductible is met.
+And surprise bills from out-of-network anesthesiologists or pediatricians remain common—even at in-network facilities.

 2. Fragmented Care Coordination

-Maternity care involves multiple providers-OB-GYNs, maternal-fetal specialists, nurses, pediatricians-who rarely share a common care plan.
-This fragmentation leads to duplicate tests, missed screenings, and increased stress for the new parent.
+Maternity care pulls in multiple providers—OB-GYNs, maternal-fetal specialists, nurses, pediatricians—who rarely share a common care plan.
+That means duplicate tests, missed screenings, and more stress for the new parent.

 3. Poor Postpartum and Mental Health Support